 disciplinary subcommittee means the subcommittee appointed under rule 20;

 financial year means the 12 month period specified in rule 3;

-general meeting means a general meeting of the members of the Foundation convened in accordance with Part 4 and includes an annual general meeting and a disciplinary appeal meeting;
+general meeting means a general meeting of the members of the Foundation convened in accordance with Part 4 and includes an annual general meeting, a special general meeting and a disciplinary appeal meeting;

 member means a member of the Foundation;